 THE 3 MOST COMMON TREATMENTS FOR RAILWAY SLEEPERS

-1) CREOSOTE TREATMENT - used for over 150 years to lengthen life of timber, but now facing some restrictions.
-SEE BELOW.
+1) CREOSOTE TREATMENT - used for over 150 years to lengthen life of railway sleepers, but now facing some restrictions.

-2) 'GREEN' PRESSURE TREATMENT - the latest 'environmentally friendly' pressure treatment.
-See below.
+2) 'GREEN' PRESSURE TREATMENT - the latest 'environmentally friendly' pressure treatment for railway sleepers.
+SEE BELOW

-3) UNTREATED - some tropical hardwoods are naturally long lasting, & hence need no treatment.
-See below.
+3) UNTREATED - some tropical hardwood railway sleepers are naturally long lasting, durable & hence need no treatment.

 USED RAILWAY SLEEPERS are normally either